Wholesale Deal ROI Calculator

 What is a healthy contract conversion rate?

-Contract conversion is where most wholesalers leak deals.
+Contract conversion is where most investors leak deals.
 This calculator uses a conservative benchmark of 40 qualified leads for one signed contract, equal to a 2.5% conversion rate.
 Speed to lead and acquisition performance can improve or reduce that result.

 The acquisition manager remains the biggest driver after lead quality.
 Consistent follow-up, accurate comps, strong offers, and disciplined negotiation determine how many qualified leads become signed contracts.